blashin888/conditions-for-non-fragility/draft.md

 ---

-9. Adoption by Preference, Not Enforcemen
+### 9. Adoption by Preference, Not Enforcemen

 Systems do not change by force.

-They change when:

-better behavior becomes naturally preferable

-Verified information gains visibility
-Traceable sources gain trust
-Untraceable content loses influence
+Better behavior prevails.

+Visibility shifts to verified information.

+Trust accumulates in traceable sources.

+Influence leaves what cannot be traced.

-Non-fragility spreads through:
+Non-fragility spreads through selection.

-selection, not imposition
+---

 10. Maintenance as Continuous Adaptation